 Confidentiality is at the heart of how we have structured The London Genetics Centre.

 Data security will be our top priority.

 Your data will be stored at the gene sequencing laboratory with your consent.
-There is no storage cost for 5 years; this is borne by us if you agree to your results being anonymously available for research.

 Can I have my results anonymised or destroyed after the test?

 Yes, all samples and results can be anonymised.
 You can ask for your sample to be destroyed at any time – it is your sample.